egges/mso/labs/assignment2/README.md

 ### Part 6

 Design the software for the vending machine by giving a UML class diagram.
 You do not need to worry about the graphical user interface at this point.
-Instead fo- cus on identifying the classes and their relations relevant to the price calculation and printing of tickets.
+Instead focus on identifying the classes and their relations relevant to the price calculation and printing of tickets.
 For each class, specify:
 - the attributes associated with the class;
 - the methods the class supports;
 - give a brief explanation of the abstract responsibilities assigned to every class;